hq9000/hq9000/_posts/2023-12-06-two-best-features-of-reaper-7.md

 - ability to adjust volume/panning for subchains
 - soloing the chain (muting is simple by disabling the corresponding subchain, no problem there)

-Let's hope the developers address this in some upcoming release which I definitely be looking forward to.
+Let's hope the developers address this in some upcoming release which I will definitely be looking forward to.

 Thanks for reading and happy Reaper hours!